|Applies to: Intune in the classic portal|

 - In the Administration workspace, expand Mobile Device Management > Windows, and then choose Store for Business.

-- On the Windows Store for Business page, do the following:
+- On the Microsoft Store for Business page, do the following:

-- If you haven't already done so, click the link to sign-up for the Windows Store for Business.
+- If you haven't already done so, click the link to sign-up for the Microsoft Store for Business.

 - Once you are signed-up, choose Configure Sync.

-- In the Configure Windows Store for Business app sync dialog box, select Enable Windows Store for Business sync.
+- In the Configure Microsoft Store for Business app sync dialog box, select Enable Microsoft Store for Business sync.

 - Click OK.

-- On the Windows Store for Business page, choose Sync now to synchronize the apps you've purchased from the store with Intune.
+- On the Microsoft Store for Business page, choose Sync now to synchronize the apps you've purchased from the store with Intune.

 - Uninstall the app from some devices.